 UMA’s Data Verification Mechanism is an exciting innovation for the DeFi market, which has struggled with scam and corruption accusations during its recent emergence.

 Nevertheless, there is always room for improvement.
-UMA is well-aware of it, so the platform plans to release smart contract templates that would enable users to create DVM-compatible contracts and gain access to any asset they want without fearing the risk of corruption.
+UMA is well-aware of it, so the platform plans to release smart contract templates that enable users to create DVM-compatible contracts and gain access to any asset they want without fearing the risk of corruption.